Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 - Stop if you feel dizzy, experience chest pain, or have difficulty breathing

-This gentle exercise warms up the hip joint and improves flexibility.
+This gentle exercise warms up the hip joint and improves flexibility in all directions.

 How to do it: